Stein-N/Resource-Config-API/README.md

     }
 ````

-When you want to use this API in a Quilt Project u have to use the Fabric version for now, i am working on a dedicated version.
+When you want to use this API in a Quilt Project u have to use the Fabric version.

 ````groovy
     dependencies {